mukulbatra0/PortMySim/backend/README.md

 ### Prerequisites

 - Node.js (v14 or later)
-- MongoDB (local or Atlas)
+- MongoDB (local or Atlas) - Required for all functionality

 ### Installation

-1. Make sure MongoDB is running
+1. Make sure MongoDB is running (required - the application no longer supports in-memory fallbacks)
 2. Install dependencies:
    ```bash
    npm install